brooklynrail/brooklynrail-platform/content/events/2021/01/a-new-philosophy-of-museums.md

 ---
 title: A New Philosophy of Museums
-summary: Architect Mitchell Joachim of Terreform One and life-long entrepreneur Yoram Roth join composer, multimedia artist, and Rail Editor-at-Large  Paul D.
-  Miller (aka DJ Spooky) for a conversation.
-We conclude with a poetry reading from Alissa Quart.
+summary: Entrepreneur Yoram Roth and architect Mitchell Joachim join Rail Editor-at-Large Paul D. Miller for a conversation on the unexpected intersections of art and tech, and reimagining the future of museums on the unexpected intersections of art and tech, and reimagining the future of museums.
+We conclude with a reading by writer Alissa Quart.
 people:
   - person: mitchell-joachim
     event_bio: 'Mitchell Joachim, PhD, Co-Founder of Terreform ONE and an Associate